- Video length: 2:00

 In the map view, the parks are drawn with the new lighter green symbol.
-It doesn't look bad, but you might prefer the original symbol.
+It looks good, but you might prefer the original symbol.

 Above the ribbon, the Quick Access Toolbar has buttons for creating, opening, and saving projects, and for undoing and redoing actions.

 - On the Quick Access Toolbar, click the Undo button .